-A person is killed.

-An injured person requires hospitalization.

-Estimated property damage exceeds \$50,000.

-The general public is evacuated for more than one hour.

-One or more major transportation arteries or facilities are closed for one hour or more.

-Fire, breakage, spillage, or suspected radioactive contamination occurs.

-Fire, breakage, spillage or suspected contamination occur involving shipment of etiologic agents (bacteria or toxins).

-A situation exists of such a nature (e.g., continuing danger to life exists at the scene of an incident) that, in the judgment of the carrier, should be reported.
+- A person is killed. - An injured person requires hospitalization. - Estimated property damage exceeds \$50,000. - The general public is evacuated for more than one hour. - One or more major transportation arteries or facilities are closed or shut down for one hour or more. - Fire, breakage, spillage or suspected radioactive contamination occurs. - Fire, breakage, spillage or suspected contamination occurs involving shipment of etiologic agents (bacteria or toxins). - A situation exists of such a nature (e.g., continuing danger to life exists at the scene of an incident) that, in the judgment of the carrier, should be reported.

+Section 9: Hazardous Materials